image from work

 Figure 10: DALL•E 3 image of determined individuals on a beach with a firestorm in the background, including some with disabilities.

 The biases don’t stop at the dataset.
-The current versions of both ChatGPT and Dall•E 3 also reflect interference at what we might call “the alignment layer”.
+The current versions of both ChatGPT and DALL•E 3 also reflect interference at what we might call “the alignment layer”.
 Interventions in the output of the probabilistic model are enforced through reinforcement learning and fine tuning that takes place before the model is deployed and by blocking the delivery of texts or images that are identified as violating OpenAI’s content policies at runtime as the user prompts the engine.4 We can speculate on the various moral, ethical, legal, etc. logics that drive the specific “safety” concerns that shape these policies.
 But these restrictions have some surprising and presumably unintended effects.

 AI Conversion Therapy?